 PREPARE Call to Action to the Private Sector

-GRP together with USAID and with input from the Office of the U.S. Special Presidential Envoy for Climate is excited to announce the ten companies responding to the PREPARE Call to Action.
+Ten companies have responded to the PREPARE Call to Action, launched at COP27.
+GRP together with USAID and with input from the Office of the U.S. Special Presidential Envoy are collaborating on the Call.

 In their role leading the implementation of the U.S. President’s Emergency Plan for Adaptation and Resilience (PREPARE), Administrator for the U.S. Agency for International Development (USAID) Samantha Power and John Kerry, U.S. Special Presidential Envoy for Climate today announced a global Call to Action for businesses to make new, significant commitments to signal the critical importance of building climate resilience in partner countries.